-Section 8: Face Mask Requirement
+Section 911: Well-Fitted Face Mask Requirement Recommendation

-- (a) Businesses, public and private organizations, and government institutions may require that all customers and visitors to their facilities wear face masks covering their nose and mouth to provide additional protection for employees and customers.
-The face coverings need not be medical-grade masks or N95 respirators but can be non-cloth face coverings. - (b) The businesses, public and private organizations and government institutions owner or operator may refuse admission or service to any individual who does not follow the face covering rules established by the said entity. - (c) Individuals shall adhere to all guidelines and requirements set forth in the Saint Paul Island Unified Command COVID-19 Strategic Reentry Plan regarding use of face masks.
+(a) Businesses, public and private organizations, and government institutions may require that all customers and visitors to their facilities wear well-fitted face mask covering their nose and mouth

+- to provide additional protection for employees and customers.
+Cloth masks are not recommended.
+Double masking, KN95 or N95 masks are recommended. - (b) The businesses, public and private organizations, and government institutions owner or operator may refuse admission or service to any individual who does not follow the face mask rules established by the said entity. - (e) Individuals shall adhere to all guidelines and requirements set forth in the Saint Paul Island Unified Command COVID-19 Strategic Reentry Plan regarding use of face masks.

-Section 9: Community/Workforce Protective Plans
+Section 102: Community/Workforce Protective Plans